-Hair grows inside the tubes in the skin called “follicles”.
-When shaved, the tip of the hair is left with a sharp point.
+Hair grows inside tubes in the skin called “follicles”.
+When shaved, the top of the hair is left with a sharp point.
 As the curly hair grows, this sharp tip may curve back and pierce the skin.
-The medical term for this cause of PFB is “Transfollicular Penetration.”
+The medical term for this cause of PFB is “transfollicular penetration”.

-The body treats all ingrown hairs just as it would a splinter or any other foreign object by producing an inflammatory pimple-like bump.
+The body treats all ingrown hairs just as it would a splinter, or any other foreign object, by producing an inflammatory pimple-like bump.
 Often, if the condition occurs over an extended period of time, the skin will respond by producing unsightly dark spots at the sites of the PFB bumps.
-Unfortunately, these dark spots can take many months to fade.
-Since most African-American men have curly, coarse hair and curved follicles, they frequently suffer from razor bumps.
+Unfortunately, these dark spots may take many months to fade.
+Since most African American men have curly, coarse hair and curved follicles, they frequently suffer from razor bumps.
 This is also true for people of Mediterranean descent.
-It should be noted that razor bumps can affect anyone who has curly hair or has hair follicles orientated at oblique angles to the skin surface, which makes it easier to re-enter the skin.
-The key to controlling PFB is to minimize hair re-entry back into the skin (and subsequent inflammation) by reducing the sharpness of the hair tip and to leave the hair tip at the appropriate length after shaving.
+It should be noted that razor bumps can affect anyone who has curly hair, or has hair follicles orientated at oblique angles to the skin surface.
+This makes it easier for the hair to re-enter the skin.
+The key to controlling PFB is to minimize hair re-entry back into the skin (and subsequent inflammation) by reducing the sharpness of the hair tip, and to leave the hair tip at an appropriate length after shaving.

-The best therapy is to avoid shaving and let the beard grow.
+The best therapy is to avoid shaving and let hair grow, for instance beards for men.
 However, this is not always a practical solution.
 If you do shave, the following step-by-step program is recommended.

-It should be noted if your doctor feels that your condition is extreme, you should let your beard grow out for several weeks before proceeding.
-As the hair lengthens, the shaft will act like miniature “springs” and eventually “pop free.”
-Your doctor may even prescribe a short course of antibiotic pills.
-Your doctor will tell you when to begin the anti-PFB shaving program.
+It should be noted that if your provider feels that your condition is extreme, you should let your hair grow out for several weeks before proceeding.
+As the hair lengthens, the shaft will act like miniature “springs” and eventually “pop free”.
+Your provider will prescribe topical products to improve this condition, and will also recommend the anti-PFB shaving program.

-1.)
-Wet your beard with warm water to soften the hair.
+▪ Wet your hair with warm water to soften the hair.
 The best way to accomplish this is to take a shower before shaving.
-Make sure the beard hair is in contact with the water for at least 2 minutes.
+Make sure the hair is in contact with the water for at least 2 minutes.
 This will fully hydrate your hair.
-Hydrated hair cuts more easily and leaves a hair tip that is not as sharp.
+Hydrated hair cuts more easily, and leaves a hair tip that is not as sharp.
 This will decrease the chance of it re-entering the skin.

-2.)
-Use a soft-bristled toothbrush, in a circular motion on the beard area, to dislodge any hair tips that are beginning to pierce the skin.
-This should be done twice per day: before shaving and at bedtime.
+▪ For the beard area, use a soft-bristled toothbrush in a circular motion to dislodge any hair tips that are beginning to pierce the skin.
+This should be done twice per day (before shaving and at bedtime).
 Failure to dislodge any hair tips attempting to re-enter the skin will cause “extrafollicular” razor bumps.

-3.)
-Lather the entire beard area with Edge or Aveeno Therapeutic Shave Gel.
-These are gentle and highly lubricated products that are formulated to enhance razor glide and minimize irritation.
+▪ Lather the entire hair area with Edge or Aveeno therapeutic shave gel.
+These are gentle and highly lubricated products that are formulated to enhance razor glide, and minimize irritation.

-4.)
-Use the PFB Bumpfighter razor (American Safety Razor Company, Staunton, VA).
+▪ Use the PFB Bumpfighter razor (American Safety Razor Company, Staunton, VA).
 This special razor cuts the hair at the correct length to reduce the likelihood of hair tip re-entry into the skin.
-Although this razor, by design, might not give you a super close-feeling shave, rest assured, it will appear to observers that you have a very close shave.
-Alternately, you may wish to use an electric razor, avoiding the “closest” shave setting.
-Avoid triple and four bladed razors
+Although this razor, by design, might not give you a super “close-feeling” shave, rest assured it will appear to observers that you have a very close shave.
+Alternatively, you may wish to use an electric razor, but you want to avoid using the “closest” shave setting.
+Avoid triple, four, and five bladed razors.

-5.)
-Shave in the direction of beard growth.
+▪ Shave in the direction of hair growth.
 Do not stretch the skin.
-You may pass the area more than once, but be sure not to shave against the direction of hair growth, or pull the skin taut.
-Pulling the skin taut or going “against the grain” will leave the tip under the surface of the skin and cause transfollicular razor bumps.
-Try shaving “with one hand tied behind your back.”
+You may pass an area more than once, but be sure not to shave against the direction of hair growth, or pull the skin taut.
+Pulling the skin taut or going “against the grain” will leave the tip under the surface of the skin, and cause transfollicular razor bumps.
+Try shaving with “one hand tied behind your back”.

-6.)
-Do not use aftershave, cologne, or any other products not listed in these instructions on the shave area.
-Instead, as a moisturizing lotion (and to reduce inflammation) apply your prescribed medicine to the entire shaved area immediately after shaving.
-The medicine should also be applied at bedtime.
+▪ Do not use aftershave, cologne, or any other products not listed in these instructions on the shave area.
+Instead, apply your prescribed medication to the entire shaved area immediately after shaving.
+The topical medication should also be applied at bedtime.
 Be careful not to get any of the lotion in or near your eyes.

-7.)
-Always use a “collar extender” (“Stafford Collection” J.C.
-Penney Company) whenever wearing neckties to prevent excess friction and pressure from worsening the PFB condition on the collar area.
+▪ Always use a “collar extender” (“Stafford Collection” J.C.
+Penny Company) whenever wearing neckties to prevent excess friction and pressure, which can worsen the PFB condition on the collar area.

 How long does it take for my skin to improve?